Knirkeli/Knirkeli/README.md

 Java Script.
 JavaScript allows me to add interactivity and dynamic behavior to my web pages

-And some PHP. enables me to create server-side functionality and interact with databases
+And some PHP.
+Php enables me to create server-side functionality and interact with databases

 Im looking forward to digg deeper into the world of Frontend development the comming school year.